-Miss B had been introduced to her investments by CL&P, and she made the investments after Douglas Baillie Ltd advised her regarding transferring her pension.
-So I think it's reasonable to conclude that Miss B's first thoughts would have been that CL&P and/or Douglas Baillie Ltd were responsible for the problem with her investments.
-And I think her later communications with Options would have reinforced that thought.
-Because after Miss B expressed concern in June 2017 about her investments value, Options told her it didn't manage the investments or provide any advice and instead pointed her towards Douglas Baillie Ltd's advice and the possibility that the FSCS might compensate her in relation to that.
+Mr C had been introduced to his investments by CL&P, and he made the investments after Douglas Baillie Ltd advised him to transfer his pension.
+So I think it's reasonable to conclude that Mr C's first thoughts would have been that CL&P and/or Douglas Baillie Ltd were responsible for the problem with his investments.
+And I note Mr C was compensated by the FSCS in 2019 in relation to Douglas Baillie Ltd's advice.

-In addition, I've seen nothing to make me think Miss B had more than a general level of knowledge and experience relating to pensions.
+In addition, I've seen nothing to make me think Mr C had more than a general level of knowledge and experience relating to pensions.
 Pensions are complex financial arrangements.
 And I'm mindful that the regulator thought it necessary to issue a number of reminders, which I'll detail later, to SIPP operators about their obligations, as the regulator was concerned they didn't properly understand their own responsibilities.

-So, I don't think it would be reasonable to conclude that Miss B, as a lay person, ought at this time to herself have realised that Options, as her SIPP provider, might bear responsibility for the problems with her investment.
+So, I don't think it would be reasonable to conclude that Mr C, as a lay person, ought to himself have realised that Options, as his SIPP provider, might bear responsibility for the problems with his investment.
+And I've not been provided with any evidence that makes me think Mr C had any other information that ought reasonably to have made him aware he had cause for complaint about the due diligence Options carried out when it accepted his transfer and investment applications in 2012, prior to engaging his CMC in 2018.